Not everyone chooses to jet off right away.

 - Replenish their vacation days.
 Not everyone has a flexible work schedule, and if they had to take days off for events leading up to the wedding, they might not have enough paid time off available for a proper honeymoon.

 - Time to save more money.
-For pairs that paid for the big day themselves, some time may be required to build their savings back up in order to take the trip of their dreams.
+For pairs who paid for the big day themselves, some time may be required to build their savings back up in order to take the trip of their dreams.

 - Waiting for a better season.
 If your heart is set on a specific destination for your honeymoon, but your wedding occurs during that location's monsoon season, you may want to wait a few months before making the trip.